-If the covered individual must submit a claim form on behalf of the provider, the claim and appeal procedures are summarized in the SPD.
-An itemized receipt must be provided to Trustmark with the claim form if the covered individual is seeking reimbursement.
-The claim form can be submitted under the birthing person or the baby.
+If the covered person must submit a claim form on behalf of the provider, the claim and appeal procedures are summarized in the SPD.
+An itemized receipt must be provided to the third-party payer (TPA) with the claim form if the covered individual is seeking reimbursement.
+The claim form can be submitted under the breastfeeding parent or the baby.